Billy Ryan High School

 Billy Ryan High School (Ryan or RHS) is a public high school located in east Denton, Texas.
 It is the second high school of the Denton Independent School District and classified as a 5A school by the UIL.
-The original building for the school was built in 1991 and was followed with an expansions in 1994, 2006, and 2008/2009 that added more space for the pre-existing technology and fine arts programs.
+The original building for the school was built in 1991 and was followed with expansions in 1994, 2006, 2008/2009, and 2022 that added more space for the pre-existing technology and fine arts programs.

-Billy Ryan High School's cross district rivals are Denton High School and Guyer High School, along with the newly opened Braswell High School and the schools compete annually in various events but most notably, the annual football game named "Battle of The Volt" against Denton High, the "Crosstown Showdown" against Guyer High, and the yet unnamed competition against Braswell High.
-The Battle of the Volt was last played in Fall of 2016 because the Raiders moved from 6A back to 5A.
-The Crosstown Showdown last happened in 2015 because of Ryan's move to 5A at the end of the school year moved up to 5A.
-The first game between Braswell and Ryan occurred in the Fall of 2016, and will happen again in 2017.
-The Raiders play at the C. H. Collins Athletic Complex, which includes an artificial turf field, and hosts Denton ISD's four comprehensive high schools as well as the nine middle schools.
-The school also contains a black box theater, separate choir, band and orchestra halls, three gymnasiums, a library, lecture hall, and commons area used as a cafeteria and to host school events.
-The majority of Strickland Middle School and all of Bettye Myers Middle School feed into Ryan High School.

 Attendance boundary

 Its boundary includes sections of Denton, most of Shady Shores, and a section of Corinth.

 Previously the boundary included, in addition to the above: Lincoln Park, much of Cross Roads, and sections of Little Elm, Oak Point, Paloma Creek, and Savannah.